Timetable change to affect South Wales train services

 The to Nottingham route will operate approximately two-thirds of its current services, with certain services starting or terminating at alternate stations.

-The trial that resulted in the removal of some station stops at Winchester and Basingstoke is scheduled to conclude in September.
+The trial that resulted in the removal of some station stops at and Basingstoke is scheduled to conclude in September.

 CrossCountry